iov-one/iov-core/packages/iov-bns/api.md

 The main entry point is the [Client](./classes/client.html), which takes a tendermint client (from `iov-tendermint-rpc`) and a codec to parse transactions.
-BnsCodec for reading and writing transactions (also useful for web4write) is exported as top-level [bnsCodec](./globals.html#bnscodec)
+BnsCodec for reading and writing transactions (also useful for CoreWriter) is exported as top-level [bnsCodec](./globals.html#bnscodec)